Wedding Planning Timeline Checklist: Month-by-Month Guide

 4-6 Months Before: Refine and Confirm

-You've made the big decisions.
-Now it's about refining the details and making sure nothing slips through the cracks.
+You have made the big decisions.
+Now it is about refining the details and making sure nothing slips through the cracks.

 Order and Address Invitations